frang75/harbour_nappgui/contrib/gtnap/designer/roadmap_2026.md

 ## Target-1: Correcting errors in Designer

-I have found aspects in NAppGUI-sDK that directly affect the user experience of the designer and need improvement.
+I have found aspects in NAppGUI-SDK that directly affect the user experience of the designer and need improvement.
 These are:

 - Significant flickering on Windows when resizing internally (canvas/toolbox/property editor).
 SplitView issue.
 - Accuracy errors in internal resizing (SplitView) on Linux/GTK.
 This results in a very poor user experience.
 - Panels must take into account the thickness of scrollbars to avoid hiding information or widgets beneath them.
 - Resizing windows in GTK/Linux sometimes blocks, preventing the user from reaching the desired window size.
+- Some macOS panels with scroll don't move the content properly.
+I have investigate and is an issue when mix Cocoa/CoreGraphics with NSScrollView.
+I have to do the scroll manually, discarding de NSScrollView.

 ## Target-2: Evolution of NAppGUI/Designer/Forms